PeterBreen/pizza-odyssey/README.md

 #changelog

 ## Wednesday, March 23
+css/style.css
+  - table style added to site CSS

+js/app.js
-  - refactored sales-data page to be SUPER DRY, much like Asahi Super Dry beer
+  - refactored sales-data javascript to be SUPER DRY, much like Asahi Super Dry beer
     - DRYness not guaranteed
   - uses object constructors instead of object literal
-  - sales-data page now outputs in table form instead of list
   - data generated for sales-data page is unique for every store
-  - table style added to site CSS
   - number of happy pizza odysseys functionality works with new object constructor js

+sales-data.html
+  - sales-data page now outputs in table form instead of list

+index.html
+  - made Benton laugh and/or sigh in despair with that pun tagline for the pizza store